xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

       is explicit and compatible with standard thermodynamics.
   * Counterfactual worlds TFE and PPM have been described in a way that can be instantiated in concrete models.

+* Status: Reframed_only

+  * Q131 currently offers a cross-domain reframing of free energy questions and a falsifiable effective-layer encoding.
+  * It does not claim any new predictive law or resolution of open problems beyond the references in Section 1.3.

 ### 9.2 Next measurable step toward E3

-To move from E2 to E3, at least one of the following should be implemented:
+To move from E2 to E3, at least one of the following should be implemented.

 1. A reference implementation of `FreeEnergyTensionFunctional` and `EnergyEntropyLedger` applied to: